JuhoKon/iBeacon-server/README.md

 The `pages/api` directory is mapped to `/api/*`.
 Files in this directory are treated as [API routes](https://nextjs.org/docs/api-routes/introduction) instead of React pages.

+`.env` contains the defaults, `.env.local` - file must be made to store secrets!

-Next.js has built-in support for loading environment variables from .env-files into process.env.
+Next.js has built-in support for loading environment variables from .env-local into process.env.
 It loads environment variables from the .env.local into the Node.js environment.
 NextJS keeps server-only secrets safe.
 The env variables are not exposed to the browser unless explicitly set so!

 ## Deployment